Cape History, Family Crest & Coats of Arms

 The surname Cape was first found in London, England where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Cape family
+Early History of the Cape family

 This web page shows only a small excerpt of our Cape research.
 Another 75 words (5 lines of text) covering the years 119 and 1199 are included under the topic Early Cape History in all our PDF Extended History products and printed products wherever possible.